 He went back to domestic cricket and he works hard to come back.
-Therefore, after two years of exorbitant hard work, he comes back to the Pakistan side who was visiting Australia for Carlton and the United series.
+Therefore, after two years of exorbitant hard work, he comes back to the Pakistan side was visiting Australia for Carlton and the United series.
 Pakistan won the series first time in Australia.
-But he has failed again on the two chances provided him.
+But he has failed again on the two chances provided to him.

-He has brilliant domestic records, of scoring 13058 runs at 40.93 with the highest score of 229* including 33 hundred, 62 fifties 232 catches.
+He has brilliant domestic records, scoring 13058 runs at 40.93 with the highest score of 229* including 33 hundred, 62 fifties 232 catches.
 Also, as a right-arm off-spin bowler, he grabbed 171 wickets with the best of 6 of 62 including 6 times five wickets an inning and one time ten wickets in a match.

-In a 152 list A matches, he scored 4418 runs at 35.62 runs with the best of 134, including 5 hundred, 33 fifties, and 63 catches.
+In 152 list A matches, he scored 4418 runs at 35.62 runs with the best of 134, including 5 hundred, 33 fifties, and 63 catches.
 In the bowling department, he took 79 wickets with the best of 5 for 42.

 In 11 T20 matches, he scored 125 runs at 17.85 with the best of 44, and no wicket under this format.
-These stats clearly show that he deserved more chances, but Pakistan selectors unsatisfied with the limited opportunities provided to him.
+These stats clearly show that he deserved more chances, but Pakistan selectors were unsatisfied with the limited opportunities provided to him.
 That is extremely unfair for a batsman who has more than 40 averages in domestic cricket.

 Even though at one stage, Ijaz Ahmad Junior was compared with great Inzamam ul Haq.
-But he could not thrive on international cricket for a long time.
+But he could not thrive in international cricket for a long time.
 That was a sad story of an unfortunate cricketer.